3 Things To Do With Your Leaves

 that used to be alive.
 You need life to make earth and earth to make life.

-- Mulch Rake them onto your garden beds as mulch.
+- Mulch Rake or blow them onto your garden beds as mulch.
 If you are afraid of smothering small plants,

 first chop up the leaves by running a lawn mower over them.
 But I just use the whole leaves.